• Skip to primary navigation

 Round white pan filled with cooked sausage with a pile of diced apple, dried cranberries and chopped pecans on top of the sausage

-Step four: Finish the filling.
-Remove the pan from the heat, add in the diced apples, cranberries, and pecans, and toss that all together.Ā
+Finish the stuffing.
+Remove the pan from the heat, add in the diced apples, cranberries, and pecans, and toss that all together.

 Two halves of cooked butternut squash with the center scooped out on a white cutting board with a striped towel in front of it and a round pan with sausage stuffing behind it

-Step five: Prepare the squash or the filling.
-Scoop out the flesh of the squash leaving a ½-¾ inch border around the edge of the squash skin and about 2.5 inches from the bottom.
+Prepare the squash for the stuffing.
+Scoop out the flesh of the squash leaving a ½-3/4 inch border around the edge of the squash skin and about 2.5 inches from the bottom.
 You can use the extra squash for soup or mashed butternut squash.

 4 pieces of cut whole squash filled with sausage and veggies stuffing ontop of brown parchment paper.

-Step six: Fill the squash.
-Divide the sausage and apple filling evenly between the halves of the squash.
+Fill and bake the squash.
+Divide the sausage and apple filling evenly between the 4 halves of squash.
 If desired, top with a little sprinkle of parmesan cheese.
-Place the squash back into the oven and brown the top for 10 minutes or until the top is nice and golden brown.
+Place the squash back into the 400°F oven and brown the tops for 10 minutes or until it is nice and golden brown.

 Roasted butternut squash stuffed with sausage and apples on a baking sheet with fresh rosemary around it

-• Select a butternut squash that is more even in size all around as opposed to one that has a longer neck on it.
-This will make it more space for filling it.
-A 2-2.5 pound squash is the best size for this recipe.
+• Butternut squash: Select a butternut squash that is more even in size all around and wider as opposed to one that has a longer neck on it.
+This will allow more space to fill it.
+A 2-2.5 lb squash is the best size for this recipe.
+I used 2 butternut squash that were 2.2 lbs each.

-• Roast the squash until a sharp knife can be inserted easily into the center of the squash.
+• Cooking times: Roast the squash until a sharp knife can be inserted easily into the center of the squash.
 This usually takes 35-45 minutes for a medium size squash.

-• Let the squash cool for 5 minutes before scooping out the center.
+• Scooping the squash: Let the squash cool for 5 minutes before scooping out the center.
 Use the extra squash for soup or mashed butternut squash.

-• You can make the filling ahead of time and store it in an airtight container in the refrigerator for up to 2 days.
+• Make ahead: You can make the filling ahead of time and store it in an airtight container in the refrigerator for up to 2 days.
 It’s delicious all on its own.

 • Switch up the protein.
-You can swap the sausage with any ground meat like ground turkey, ground beef, or ground chicken.
+You can swap the sausage with ground meat like ground turkey, beef, or chicken.

 • Make it meatless stuffed squash.
 You can use meatless meat crumbles, minced cooked mushrooms or chickpeas, and quinoa in place of the sausage.

-• Add some cooked brown rice, white rice, or quinoa for an even heartier stuffed squash.Ā
+• Add some cooked brown rice, white rice, or quinoa for an even heartier stuffed squash.

 • Use diced pears in place of the apples.
-Both are great options that add to the depth of flavor and crunch in the stuffing.Ā
+Both are great options that add to the depth of flavor and crunch in the stuffing.

-• Raisins can be used in place of dried cranberries.Ā
+• Raisins can be used in place of dried cranberries.

-• Use chopped kale in place of the spinach.Ā
+• Use chopped kale in place of the spinach.

-This stuffed butternut squash with sausage and apples can be stored in an airtight container in the refrigerator for up to 3 days.
+Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
 Easily reheat it at 350°F in the oven or in portions in the microwave until warmed through.
+We actually love this as leftovers, since the flavors really get even more intense as it sits.

-Yes, this squash actually freezes very well.
+Yes, stuffed squash actually freezes very well.
 Just let it cool completely, transfer it to a freezer-safe food container, and store it in the freezer for up to 3 months.
-When ready to eat, let it thaw in the refrigerator overnight then reheat as noted above.Ā
+When ready to eat, let it thaw in the refrigerator overnight then reheat as noted above.

 Baking sheet lined with brown parchment paper with halves of butternut squash filled with a sausage stuffing on it.

-This squash recipe is great for the holidays and goes well with so many other dishes.
-Here are a few of my favorites.
+This stuffed butternut squash recipe is great for the holidays and goes well with so many other dishes.
+Here are a few of my favorite dishes to pair with it:

 • Air Fryer Brussel Sprouts